 9.5 Removing Grate components.
-1. Unscrew the operating rod from the underside of the centre rotating grate section using a 10mm AF spanner.
-3. Lift out the two grate sections.
-4. The operating rod can then be removed by unscrewing the support bracket(s).
+1. Remove the riddling/shaker knob by unscrewing from the operating rod.
+2. Unscrew the operating rod from the underside of the centre rotating grate section using a 10mm AF spanner.
+3. Lift out the two grate sections and the operating rod.

 9.6 Removing Flue Spigot Collar.
-Unscrew and remove 4 x M6 securing screws from inside the firebox and remove spigot collar.
+Unscrew 4 x M6 securing screws from inside the firebox and remove spigot collar.
 When re-assembling either use a suitable fireproof gasket or fire cement.